DA | EN | DE | FR | ES

 • Avoid reheating old water.

-• Consider using a limescale filter if you live in an area with hard water.
+• Consider using a lime filter if you live in an area with hard water.

 Frequently asked questions about water for tea